plumacloud/pluma-svelte-router/README.md

 * `components` the component tree that will be rendered when the path is matched
 * `children` an array of children routes
 * `blockPageScroll` whether to removing the scrolling capability of the `body` element by setting `overflow: hidden;`

-### `Link` component props

-* `path` the router path that will be triggered.
-* `activeClass` the CSS class that will be applied is the `Link` is deemed to be active.
-By default the CSS class is `active`.
-* `scrollToTop` determines whether the router should scroll to the top left of the page when navigating.
-The default is `true`.
-* `scrollToId` determines if the router should scroll to an element with a particular `id` after transitioning to the next page.
-The router will try to center the element in the center of the viewport.

-Common HTML attributes will be applied to the `<a>` tag: `class`, `role`, `id`.

 ## FAQ